 My name is Giselle Weybrecht.
 After working within the United Nations on sustainability issues for 10 years, I left to pursue an MBA at London Business School.
 There, disappointed at the lack of sustainability content in the curriculum, I started exploring how we can change business schools to make them more relevant.
 I’ve now been focused on this particular question for over 15 years.
 My work involves creating and sharing innovative and interdisciplinary tools that will inspire individuals to engage both personally and professionally in sustainability regardless of what they do or where they do it.

 I am the author of The Sustainable MBA: A Business Guide to Sustainability and The Future MBA: 100 Ways to Make Sustainability the Business of Business Education (as well as a second 100 ideas relating to COVID and the SDGs here).
 I work with universities, networks, international organisations, the business sector and NGOs.
-For over a decade I was a Special Advisor to the UN Principles for Responsible Management and authored a blog called PRiMEtime.
-For more on my thoughts on what is needed moving forwards read this list, listen to my 2012 TEDx talk and look through this article or any of my posts over at AACSB.
+For over a decade I was a Special Advisor to the UN Principles for Responsible Management, the recipient of the UN Pioneer Award for my work and authored a blog called PRiMEtime for 10 years.
+For more on my thoughts on what is needed moving forwards read this list, listen to my 2012 TEDx talk and look through any of my posts over at AACSB.

 You can find more about me here.